Hausdorff Reductions and the Exponential Hierarchies: Introduction

-\subsection{Organization of the Paper}
+\subsection{Organization of the paper}

-We assume the reader to be familiar with concepts from computational complexity theory.
-If needed, general preliminaries on the notions and on the notation here used are in \cref{sec_general_preliminaries}.

-Preliminaries more specific to this work are provided in \cref{sec_specific_preliminaries}. \Cref{sec_hausdorff_and_extended_bh} introduces Hausdorff reductions and classes.
-In \cref{sec_def_generalized_exp_hierarchy}, we define the generalized exponential hierarchies.
-These are extensively explored in \cref{sec_charting_top}, which provides the central results linking numerous oracle classes to Hausdorff classes, and also looks at the \SEHText to close \citeauthor{Hemachandra1989}'s open questions.
-In \cref{sec_hard_problems}, thanks to the Hausdorff characterizations, we first provide canonical complete problems, some of which based on Boolean formulas for the intermediate levels of the \WEHStressedText, and then we close the open \PNExpLogh{}ness results mentioned.
+We start by providing preliminaries in \zcref{sec_specific_preliminaries}, where the iterated exponential hierarchies are introduced; more detailed background on notation and basic notions used throughout the paper is given in \zcref{sec_general_preliminaries}.
+We then introduce Hausdorff reductions and classes in \zcref[S]{sec_Hausdorff_reductions_classes}.
+Next, we study the iterated exponential hierarchies in \zcref{sec_charting_top}, presenting the main results linking oracle classes to Hausdorff classes and analyzing $\SExpHier$, thereby resolving \citeauthor{Hemachandra1989}'s open questions.
+Finally, \zcref{sec_hard_problems} presents canonical complete problems for the intermediate hierarchy levels and establishes the $\PNExpLog$-hardness results.